Qu4ntumEl1xir/FalixNodes-Desktop/README.md

  <!-- - [Download for Windows]() -->
  <!-- - [Download for macOS]() -->
  <!-- - [Download for Linux]() -->

 ________________________

+## Falix Software Distrubing Check List
+Before doing any stable releases of Falix Software, including beta, a check list must now be performed to ensure quailty for user experience.

+Developent End:
+ - [x] The package script `npm start` starts the software in development mode with no errors (Port 9999 error is allowed)
+ - [x] In the software, during development mode, check the following:
+   - [x] Switch tabs easily back and forth using the main sidebar and in the Settings page
+   - [x] Version numbers do show up in About section of the Settings page
+   - [x] Controls do work on the Client and Game panel
+   - [x] Security Warning for domain restriction display correctly in all webviews
+   - [x] Clicking an article on the News tab will open the article in the default web browser
+   - [x] All buttons work in system tray
+   - [x] Close software and make sure it's fully closed Production End:
+ - [x] Disable developer tools
+ - [x] Check channel release
+ - [x] The package script `npm run build` builds the setup file of Falix Software with no errors
+ - [x] If distrubiting for beta, make sure channel is correct
+ - [x] Setup files work and installs properly
+ - [x] The software starts in production mode with no erros (Port 9999 error is allowed), check with terminal to confirm
+ - [x] In the software, during production mode, check the following:
+   - [x] Switch tabs easily back and forth using the main sidebar and in the Settings page
+   - [x] Version numbers do show up in About section of the Settings page
+   - [x] Controls do work on the Client and Game panel
+   - [x] Security Warning for domain restriction display correctly in all webviews
+   - [x] Clicking an article on the News tab will open the article in the default web browser
+   - [x] All buttons work in system tray
+   - [x] Close software and make sure it's fully closed

+________________________

 ## ❔ Q&A for Developers